nf-core/website/src/content/docs/contributing/subworkflows.md

 ```

 :::note
-Remove the corresponding tags from `tests/config/pytest_modules.yml` so that py-tests for the module will be skipped on github CI
+Remove the corresponding tags from `tests/config/pytest_modules.yml` so that py-tests for the subworkflow will be skipped on github CI
 :::

 :::note